-Q: How often do I register with the Division as a pawnshop or secondhand merchant?
+Q: How often do I register with the Division as a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser?

 A: Every year.
 Registrations expire at the end of the calendar year, regardless of when the initial registration occurred.
 Renewal registrations must be submitted to the Division no later than January 31st following their expiration.
 See section 13-32a-111(2).